-In February 2014 a new version of the ISO 12233:2014 standard, “Photography — Electronic still picture imaging — Resolution and spatial frequency”, was was released.
+In February 2014 a new version of the ISO 12233:2014 standard, “Photography — Electronic still picture imaging — Resolution and spatial frequency,” was was released.
 This new standard defines three test charts.
-The new Imatest eSFR ISO module preforms a highly automated analysis of the new E-SFR chart.
-It is available now (on request) in Imatest Master 4.0-Beta and will be available in the Imatest 4.0 release. (more…)
+The new Imatest eSFR ISO module preforms a highly automated analysis of the new low (4:1) contrast Edge SFR chart.
+It is available now in Imatest Master and Image Sensor 4.0. (more…)

 We are happy to announce that Imatest Master 3.10-Beta is now available for Mac OS X